 In most cases, carpets and carpet padding that have been wet may need to be discarded.
 They are usually porous and when too saturated, can be difficult to handle.
 On the other hand, hardwood flooring and tile may be salvaged with thorough cleaning and disinfection.
 However, it is best to remove both types of flooring to disinfect and air out subflooring.

 As you know, electricity and water do not mix.
-Thus, electrical components such as wirings, circuits, fuse boxes outlets, and switches, and even computers and electric heaters can easily get damaged when wet or were underwater.
+Thus, electrical components such as wirings, circuits, fuse box outlets, switches, and even computers and electric heaters can easily get damaged when wet or underwater.
 Replace these items if necessary.

-Furthermore, appliances such as oven and refrigerator can also suffer damage because the insulation of both appliances can absorb water and become contaminated.
+Furthermore, appliances such as ovens and refrigerators can also suffer damage because the insulation of both appliances can absorb water and become contaminated.
 Your washer, microwave, and dryer can be salvaged, but before using them, hire a professional to service them.

 After a flood, excess moisture and standing water can contribute to mold infestation in your home, which can put your health at risk.
 Mold growth is especially dangerous for people who have breathing difficulties or allergies.